Chapter256/cafekitten/README.md

 - ### User Stories
   1. As a user, I want to be able to find information about Cafe kitten.
-  2. As a user, I want to find out more about what makes Cafe Kitten different.
-  3. As a user, I want to be able to sign up for tasting events.
+  2. As a user, I want to be able to sign up for tasting events.
-  4. As a user, I want to be able to see the menu and what items are offered.
+  3. As a user, I want to be able to see the menu and what items are offered.
-  5. As a user, I want to be able to find contact information to Cafe Kitten.
+  4. As a user, I want to be able to find contact information to Cafe Kitten.

 #### Wireframe
 ![Desktop wireframe for index page](assets/wireframes/wireframe-index.jpeg)